 Soda-lime-silica float glass materials with sight glass quality are ideal for all applications that don't require the highest quality surfaces or a high flatness and material purity.
-The glass is consisting of about 71% silica.
+The glass consists of about 71 % silica.
 To lower glass-transition temperature, sodium carbonate ("soda") is added, increasing the glass's water-solubility.
 Chemical durability is partially gained back by adding calcium oxide ("lime"), magnesium oxide, and aluminum oxide.
-The result is a low-cost glass with a lowered melting temperature, which can efficiently be processed, and that is suitable for all kinds of commercial applications with moderate requirements.
+The result is a low-cost glass with a lowered melting temperature, which can efficiently be processed and is suitable for all commercial applications with moderate requirements.

 However, this type of soda-lime-silica glass material does not achieve our iron-reduced selected float glass's excellent surface quality and flatness, and its physical purity is not as high.
 For example, a slight grey haze can become visible under intense inspection light with soda-lime glass with sight glass quality.
 However, this effect is not perceived under normal lighting conditions and has almost no impact on the transmission.
 About 90 % of visible light is still transmitted, only 1 % less than our selected float glass materials offer.

-Our low-cost soda-lime sight glass has the ideal properties required for less sophisticated applications like glass covers, simple front windows, sight glasses, or protection glasses.
-It is a low-cost material used for all non-optics applications that do not need a high chemical or heat resistance and do not require to withstand an increased operating temperature.
+Our low-cost soda-lime sight glass has the ideal properties for less sophisticated applications like glass covers, simple front windows, sight glasses, or protection glasses.
+It is a low-cost material used for all non-optics applications that do not need a high chemical or heat resistance and do not require withstanding an increased operating temperature.

 Due to soda-lime glass materials' properties, we don't recommend using them at a high thermal load or in harsh chemical environments.
 If you are searching for a glass type with excellent chemical properties and increased temperature resistance, please look at our borosilicate glass datasheet.